binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Rule 803 4 Medical Diagnosis or Treatment

-A statement made **for medical diagnosis or treatment** is not excluded by the rule against hearsay regardless of whether the declarant is available as a witness if the statement (A) is made for medical diagnosis or treatment; and (B) describes medical history, past or present symptoms or sensations, their inception, or their general cause.
+A statement made **for medical diagnosis or treatment** is not excluded by the rule against hearsay regardless of whether the declarant is available as a witness if the statement is made for seeking medical diagnosis or treatment; and describes medical history, symptoms, their inception, or their general cause.
 Statements made for medical diagnosis or treatment are reliable because it is in the declarant's self-interest to provide truthful information to doctors when seeking medical care. **Rule 803(4)**.

 [Return to top](https://binipringle.github.io/evidence/texts/1-condensedoutline/)